wimpysworld/deb-get/CONTRIBUTING.md

 * `PPA`: The PPA address, following the format used by `apt-add-repository`, including the `ppa:` prefix.
 * `URL`: The URL to the `*.deb` file that will be downloaded.
 The name of the file must be the last thing at the end of it.
 * `VERSION_PUBLISHED`: The version of the package.
-* `EULA`: An EULA message for packages that have them.
+* `EULA`: An End User License Agreement message for packages that have them.
 * `PRETTY_NAME`: The brand name of the software.
 * `WEBSITE`: A URL to the official website for the software.
 * `SUMMARY`: A brief description of what the software is and does.